Risotto Milanese with Saffron Threads

 Blooming saffron in chicken stock to make risotto milanese.

-1. In a medium saucepan, warm the chicken broth over low heat.
-Add the saffron threads and let them bloom for 5 to 10 minutes.
-Keep the broth at a gentle simmer.
+1. Warm the chicken broth in a medium saucepan over low heat.
+Add the saffron threads and let them bloom for 5-10 minutes.
+Keep the broth at a gentle simmer throughout.

 Starting the base for risotto milanese.